particle-iot/docs/src/content/reference/datasheets/e-series/electron-2-datasheet.md

 Note that the Electron 2 does not use USB-C PD mode to change the port voltage like the Muon and Tachyon; the USB-C port is used at the default of 5V.

-The Electron 2 is compatible with most USB-C chargers for tablets and the Raspberry Pi 4 and 5.
+The Electron 2 is compatible with most USB-C chargers for tablets.
+Power adapters for the Raspberry Pi 4 and 5 are generally compatible as well.

 #### VUSB PIN
 The pin is internally connected to the VBUS of the USB port.
 The nominal output should be around 4.5 to 5 VDC when the device is plugged into the USB port and 0 when not connected to a USB source.
 You can use this pin to power peripherals that operate at such voltages.
 Do not exceed the current rating of the USB port, which is nominally rated to 500mA.